 A different explanation might theorize that the pain is not due to the listhesis at all, but is instead a mindbody syndrome that is using the listhesis as a structural scapegoat.
 Doctors know that either way, lower back pain throughout the muscular anatomy creates tension and discomfort for many patients when seated, especially for an extended duration.

-Cervical Spondylolisthesis Pain Sitting
+Cervical Spondylolisthesis Pain When Seated

 Cervical spondylolisthesis that flares-up in response to sitting usually features symptomatic escalation for completely different reasons.
 The neck does curve differently in a seated posture, but most patients report aggravated symptomology when working at a computer or using a handheld electronic device.
 The reason for this is forward head posture wearing on the muscular and spinal tissues of the C-spine.